 Mandated Reporters must report observed or suspected child abuse or neglect to agencies designated to receive such reports.
 These include local police and sheriff’s departments, UC Police Department, and child protective services or county welfare departments.

 An internal report made under UCOP Policy is not a substitute for a Mandated Reporter’s required external reports under CANRA or other applicable laws.

 Am I a Mandatory Reporter?

 For most people who work at UCR, you are a mandatory reporter under CANRA if your duties bring you into contact with children on a regular basis, or if you supervise staff whose duties bring them into contact with children on a regular basis.
 Athletic coaches, law enforcement officials, employees working in day care facilities or with youth programs, and health care professionals generally are mandatory reporters under CANRA.
+In addition, as of January 1, 2021, employees (faculty or staff) who are designated to receive complaints of discrimination, including Human Resources and Academic Personnel positions as well as staff in the Office of Title IX, Equal Opportunity & Affirmative Action, are Mandated Reporters.
 Please see Appendix B-1 of the UC CANRA Policy.

 Note: All members of the University community, regardless of whether they are designated as Mandated Reporters, are encouraged to report suspected child abuse or neglect directly to law enforcement officials and/or other designated agencies.

 What Abuse or Neglect Do I Need to Report?